 After Your Surgery

 Thigh lift surgery must be performed as an inpatient procedure unless only a very minor lift is being performed.
-For anything more than just the simplest thigh lift, you must stay in the hospital at least one night following your surgery, and some patients choose to stay several nights.
-This is because you do not want to place undue stress on your incisions during the initial postoperative period.
+For anything more than just the simplest thigh lift, you must stay in the hospital at least one night following your surgery, and some patients choose to stay several nights to avoid placing undue stress on your incisions during the initial postoperative period.

 Getting Back to Normal